Boolevad/Final-Project/README.md

 Then the user can press the plus button again to clear the activity box and add a new activity.

-### How it works:
+## How it works:

+This project implements a timer with start/pause/reset functionality and an image that spins when the timer is running.
+The state of the timer and the image rotation is preserved using localStorage, ensuring that the state persists across page reloads and navigation.

 The project consists of 4 main files:
 - `manifest.json`.
 This JSON file contains all the necessary information required to build the Chrome extension, while it contains an "action" key which declares the image Chrome should use as the extension's action icon and the HTML page to show in a popup when the extension's action icon is clicked.
 - `popup.html`.
-This html file contains the code required to define the structure of the popup interface.
+The HTML file contains elements for the timer, buttons for controlling the timer, and an input field for the activity.
 - `popup.css`.
-This css file contains the necessary and custom styles used for the popup.html.
+The CSS file provides basic styles for the timer, buttons, and rotating image.
 - `popup.js`.
 This is the JavaScript file for the popup, used to add interactivity to the popup.html.

 Also, 4 png files were used to demonstrate the buttons and icons.